syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ![WPF scheduler dayview time label border color changes](views_images/dayview-time-label-border.png)

 ## Change Schedule View settings based on the views at run time
-[ScheduleTypeChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleTypeChanging_EV.html) event notify before that changing the schedule view.
+Scheduler supports to notify before that changing the schedule view by using [ScheduleTypeChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleTypeChanging_EV.html) event.
 By this event, the appearance can be adjusted depending on the view.

 For example, if you want to change the header date format based on the schedule view, you can use this event.
 Please refer the following code example,